OpenEvalProject/evals/manuscripts/elife-94908/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00hj54h04 Department of Neuroscience, University of Texas-Austin Austin United States
+1. Department of Neuroscience, University of Texas-Austin Austin United States ([ROR:00hj54h04](https://ror.org/00hj54h04))
-2. https://ror.org/01y2jtd41 Department of Ophthalmology and Visual Sciences, University of Wisconsin- Madison Madison United States
+2. Department of Ophthalmology and Visual Sciences, University of Wisconsin- Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-3. https://ror.org/01y2jtd41 Neuroscience Training Program, University of Wisconsin-Madison Madison United States
+3. Neuroscience Training Program, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-4. https://ror.org/000e0be47 Department of Ophthalmology, Northwestern University Feinberg School of Medicine Chicago United States
+4. Department of Ophthalmology, Northwestern University Feinberg School of Medicine Chicago United States ([ROR:000e0be47](https://ror.org/000e0be47))
 5. McPherson Eye Research Institute Madison United States

 † Corresponding author

 ## Abstract

-In congenital stationary night blindness, type 2 (CSNB2)—a disorder involving the Ca v 1.4 (L-type) Ca 2+ channel—visual impairment is mild considering that Ca v 1.4 mediates synaptic release from rod and cone photoreceptors.
-Here, we addressed this conundrum using a Ca v 1.4 knockout (KO) mouse and a knock-in (G369i KI) mouse expressing a non-conducting Ca v 1.4.
-Surprisingly, Ca v 3 (T-type) Ca 2+ currents were detected in cones of G369i KI mice and Ca v 1.4 KO mice but not in cones of wild-type mouse, ground squirrels, and macaque retina.
-Whereas Ca v 1.4 KO mice are blind, G369i KI mice exhibit normal photopic (i.e. cone-mediated) visual behavior.
-Cone synapses, which fail to form in Ca v 1.4 KO mice, are present, albeit enlarged, and with some errors in postsynaptic wiring in G369i KI mice.
-While Ca v 1.4 KO mice lack evidence of cone synaptic responses, electrophysiological recordings in G369i KI mice revealed nominal transmission from cones to horizontal cells and bipolar cells.
-In CSNB2, we propose that Ca v 3 channels maintain cone synaptic output provided that the nonconducting role of Ca v 1.4 in cone synaptogenesis remains intact.
+In congenital stationary night blindness, type 2 (CSNB2)—a disorder involving the Cav1.4 (L-type) Ca2+ channel—visual impairment is mild considering that Cav1.4 mediates synaptic release from rod and cone photoreceptors.
+Here, we addressed this conundrum using a Cav1.4 knockout (KO) mouse and a knock-in (G369i KI) mouse expressing a non-conducting Cav1.4.
+Surprisingly, Cav3 (T-type) Ca2+ currents were detected in cones of G369i KI mice and Cav1.4 KO mice but not in cones of wild-type mouse, ground squirrels, and macaque retina.
+Whereas Cav1.4 KO mice are blind, G369i KI mice exhibit normal photopic (i.e. cone-mediated) visual behavior.
+Cone synapses, which fail to form in Cav1.4 KO mice, are present, albeit enlarged, and with some errors in postsynaptic wiring in G369i KI mice.
+While Cav1.4 KO mice lack evidence of cone synaptic responses, electrophysiological recordings in G369i KI mice revealed nominal transmission from cones to horizontal cells and bipolar cells.
+In CSNB2, we propose that Cav3 channels maintain cone synaptic output provided that the nonconducting role of Cav1.4 in cone synaptogenesis remains intact.
 Our findings reveal an unexpected form of homeostatic plasticity that relies on a non-canonical role of an ion channel.

 ## Introduction